Shoyaib-Hossain/elk_stack/README.md

-Complete ELK Stack Logging Infrastructure
+ELK Stack Infrastructure (Under Development )

 The Docker Compose file I shared works together with the Filebeat and Logstash configurations to create a comprehensive log collection, processing, and visualisation system.
 Here's how all the pieces fit together:
 Data Flow Architecture